-You’d love to take full advantage of the French lifestyle: work little, drink a lot, and take lots of holidays.
+-You’d love to take full advantage of the French lifestyle: work little, drink a lot of wine, and take lots of holidays.

 I hear ya on that one!
 Besides the very blessed 5 weeks of holiday time, the French actually work quite a bit, and if you work in anything related to business/commerce, the 35-hour work-week is a bit of a myth.
 Of course you can have all the wine you want, but generally the French drink in moderation – 1 or 2 glasses with a meal and c’est fini!

 Believe me, I’m no dream-crusher, but I’m also not too sure you can plan those types of things.
-If you move to France, there are plenty of dating sites that can help you in that department (that’s the route I’d go for sure) but who knows?
-I moved to Italy and thought perhaps I would meet a nice Italian man and in the end my match ended up being a shy French guy I met at a Christmas party.
+If you move to France, there are plenty of dating sites that can help you in that department so who knows?
+I moved to Italy and thought perhaps I would meet a nice Italian man and in the end my match ended up being a French guy at a Christmas party.
 C’est la vie…

 Well, no lie, it is.
 But it’s also a crazy-amount of work and can take years before you finally feel integrated – or even semi-integrated!
 Moving to France is a very long-term pursuit, full of highs, lows, and more than a few extra kilos.
-If you feel it’s something for you, it’s important to have a real passion and drive to make it work – and a good gym membership doesn’t hurt either.
+If you feel it’s something for you, it’s important to have a real passion and drive to make it work.
 The challenges are great, but so are the rewards.

-La vrai vie – 10 Truths about living in France
+La vraie vie – 10 Truths about living in France

 1. Being fluent in French will make your life about 1000 times easier (even upper-intermediate level can move mountains).

-2. Finding a job outside of major metropolitan areas is very, very difficult.
+2. Finding a job outside of major metropolitan areas is difficult.

 3. Making French friends takes a long time.

-4. French people are generally embarrassed to speak English, so you’ll really have to make an effort to communicate… in French!
+4. French people are often shy to speak English, so you’ll really have to make an effort to communicate… in French!